 Although you may have your heart set on a full-time cannabis job, you may still have to work on making your resume attractive enough for cannabis hiring managers to consider.
 Making the transition into the cannabis industry isn’t always easy.
 While it’s possible to be hired in a full-time cannabis role without prior cannabis work experience or education, it’s difficult.
 But, there is one underrated option that will help you tick some boxes.

 According to the American Staffing Association, U.S. staffing companies hire 15 million temporary and contract employees a year.
 So, taking a temporary job is nothing new, but it’s not something many consider, even though there are plenty of benefits.
+There are plenty of temp jobs hiring, and all have the potential to launch your cannabis career.
 We’ll break down how temporary jobs can help your cannabis career, so you can see if it’s the right path for you.

 Temporary Cannabis Jobs Allow You to Test Drive